 He has held first team coaching roles at West Bromwich Albion and Celtic under Tony Mowbray.
 He also worked under Alex McLeish at Birmingham City, Aston Villa and Nottingham Forest.

-Following Felix Magath's departure from the Club in September, Grant's role changed to that of Lead Professional Development Coach/U21 Manager.
+Following Felix Magath's departure from the Club in September, Grant's role changed to that of Lead Professional Development Coach/Under-21 Manager, now PL2 Manager.

 Following Kit Symons' departure as Manager in November 2015, Grant took over the role of Caretaker Head Coach for the First Team.